cweems/flex-guard/README.md

 `flex-guard` returns `true` if the request is allowed and `false` if it is not.
 It will also optionally return automatically return a `401 - Unauthorized` response.

+**Disclaimer: This is a personal project and is not supported by Twilio.**

 ## Use Cases

 -   You want to allow a contact center agent to click a button that sends an email to the customer. `flex-guard` will check to see if the user initiating the API call to send the email has a valid token.